Arjya1999/MVC/README.md

 # MVC
-I learnt and created a flask api using Model-View-Controller architecture including 2 individual projects with 2 seperate routes.
+I learnt and created a flask api using Model-View-Controller architecture.